openhab/openhab-docs/configuration/items.md

 The following naming style guide is recommended:

-- Item name words build a physical or logical hierarchy
+- Words build a physical or logical hierarchy
 - Every word of the Item name starts with an uppercase letter
 - Words are separated by an underscore character, except for logically belonging words
 - Words like the names of recurring rooms or appliances can be abbreviated to reduce overall name length
-- Please see the Groups section for special recommendations for Group Items

 [Group](#groups) is a special Item type to nest and/or combine Items.
 Just as with single Items the demand for a speaking self-explanatory name should be met.
-Two naming schemes are established for Group names:
+Two naming schemes are established in the community for Group names:

 1. Use of plural word forms where possible, otherwise the word "Group" can be appended for clearness
 2. Prepending a lowercase "g"